JustAnotherBitt/RockPaperScissors/README.md

 ## Setup Instructions
 ### Using Visual Studio Code
-1. Ensure you have the .NET SDK installed on your computer.
+1. Ensure you have the <a href="https://dotnet.microsoft.com/pt-br/download">.NET SDK</a> installed on your computer.
-2. Install the C# extension for Visual Studio Code.
+2. Install the <a href="https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp">C# extension for Visual Studio Code</a>.
 3. Clone the repository to your local machine:
   `git clone https://github.com/LeRodrigues2005/rock-paper-scissors.git`
 5. Open the cloned repository folder in Visual Studio Code.